altfatterz/altfatterz.github.io/_posts/2019-09-06-deploy-spring-boot-app-with-google-cloud-build.md

 ---

 In this blog post we look into [Cloud Build](https://cloud.google.com/cloud-build/) service from Google, which is great and cheaper CI/CD tool compared to the more known [Travis CI](https://travis-ci.org/), [circleci](https://circleci.com/) or [CodeShip](https://codeship.com/) cloud services.
 It has a simple build configuration (`cloudbuild.yaml`) with many open-source [build steps](https://github.com/GoogleCloudPlatform/cloud-builders-community).
+It comes with 120 free build-minutes per day and up to 10 concurrent builds included.

 ## Cloud Build with Jib